 Emissions Control Research Facility (ECRF)

 Situated at the Poplar River Coal-Fired Power Station in southern Saskatchewan, the ECRF enables the testing at TRL 3 through 6 of various technologies and processes for controlling emissions.
 This helps to determine how the technology will perform when fully installed at a power station saving time and money.

 The testing outcomes at the ECRF help determine flue gas conditioning efficiencies, energy requirements, and lifecycle costs.

 The ECRF can also be used to evaluate other test variations such as:

-Combustion flue gas conditioning to remove nitrogen dioxide (NOx) and sulfur oxide (SOx)
+Combustion flue gas conditioning to remove nitrogen oxides (NOx) and sulfur oxides (SOx)

 Monitoring and sampling technologies